skyscrapers/documentation/kubernetes/monitoring.md

 ### How to enable Thanos in a cluster?

-You can add Thanos to your cluster by adding the following to your cluster definition file:
+A Skyscrapers engineer can help you to enable Thanos and/or you can update your cluster definition file, through pull request:

 ```yaml
 spec: